nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

 * The sample is configured as an application for the MCUboot.
 * The image management subsystem of the MCU manager (mcumgr) is used to upload firmware images to the Distributor.
-* A set of shell commands is provided to control the firmware distribution over a Bluetooth mesh network.
+* A set of shell commands is provided to control the firmware distribution over a Bluetooth Mesh network.
 * Self-update is supported.

 Provisioning